shlomi10/dsm_system/README.md

 - API tests do not depend on the browser.
 - UI and API tests can be executed independently.
 - Runtime artifacts are generated automatically.
-- `.env` is used for environment-specific values.
+- `.env` is used for environment-specific values through `utils/constants.py`.
-- Stable API endpoint paths are kept in `utils/constants.py`.
+- API endpoint paths are defined on API wrapper classes, not in `constants.py`.
+- API lifecycle and component tests use the `api_setup` fixture; UI tests use `page_setup`.
 - The expected failing API lifecycle test is documented with `xfail`.

 ---